dcos/demos/1.8/fintrans/README.md

 ^C
 ```

-You can launch the money laundering detector as follows from your local development machine (note:[DC/OS VPN tunnel](#tunneling) must be enabled):
+You can launch the money laundering detector as follows from your local development machine (note: [DC/OS VPN tunnel](#tunneling) must be enabled):

 ```bash
 $ cd $DEMO_HOME/1.8/fintrans/laundering-detector/